Tag: Normandien Pass

 – location Normandien Pass arrowed – detail in inset –

-The main reason the ole man had taken his dearly beloved son on an outing was his new Canon FT QL SLR camera with a 200mm telephoto lens.
+The main reason the ole man had taken his dearly beloved son on a rare outing was his new Canon FT QL SLR camera with a 200mm telephoto lens.
 It needed a subject, and there was the Black Eagle chick right there in the hot sun.
 Aquila verreauxii, now called Verreaux’s Eagle.

 The way I recall it, we got pics of the nest and the chick, and a parent landed on or near the nest while we waited, but I could be imagining that part.
-Wonder where those pics are?
+Wonder where those Agfa slide pics are?
 I’d guess this was ca.1965 when I was ten years old.

 Greg came to Harrismith from Ohio in 1972.
 We lost touch, then thanks to Sheila, picked up as though no time had passed!
 Greg was helping Sheila research ancient family history and was also sending lovely pics of his schooldays in Harrismith.
 We were so looking forward to seeing more of them.
 And of him.